 Missing Titan timeline: The key events in the disappearance of Titanic submersible

-Rescuers are still trying to locate a submersible which went missing in the Atlantic while on a trip to the shipwreck of the Titanic.
+Rescuers are still desperately trying to locate a submersible which disappeared while on a dive to the Titanic shipwreck.

 The Titan submersible, operated by OceanGate Expeditions, was reported missing on Sunday evening in the mid-Atlantic about 435 miles south of St John’s, Newfoundland, Canada.